 What we need help with:

 Volunteering here is a diverse and vigorous experience with lots of outdoor work and fun.
-Currently we are looking for volunteers that are 20 years of age or older and:
+Currently we are looking for volunteers that are preferably 23 years of age or older and preferably:

-2. Have experience with renovation and maintenance work (painting, plastering, plumbing, electrician work, building roofs, fencing, cleaning), as we are renovating the cottage and venue room etc.
+2. have experience with renovation and maintenance work (painting, plastering, plumbing, electrician work, building roofs, fencing, carpentry), as we are renovating the cottage etc.

 We mostly cook vegetarian and focus on a varied, healthy and nourishing diet.
 Although we do not have anything against you drinking alcohol, we ask that it is in moderation.

 You will have a bicycle available to you to share in your time off.
 Please note that there is a very steep hill between us and the shortest routes to the beach and towns.

 You would work 5-6 hours daily, for 5 days per week and the rest of the time is yours for adventures and sight-seeing.

 There is very limited electricity on the farm, as we only have a small solar rig.
 This means there is no plug in your room, only light and when you need to charge your cellphone/laptop, you can do this in our house (a power bank is advisable).
 There is no wifi available, but fairly good cellphone reception with data capability (3G).
 All water is obtained from rain, and therefore saving water is a priority!

 We don't have any television, music players/radio as we prefer the quiet and sounds of nature.
 Because of the quietness and vicinity this place is not ideal for younger volunteers who want to socialise a lot.

 Smoking is only allowed outside, away from the buildings and not in or near the forest and Fynbos areas.